Skip to main content

 You need to explain that the customer feedback is absolutely the lifeblood of your product and your strategy and your planning.
 Without it, tell them we stand very little chance of accurately understanding what our customer customers need and therefore very little chance of building a successful product that meets those needs.

 So here in product, as we do speak to customers and users a lot.
-It’s fundamental part of our roles.
+It’s a fundamental part of our roles.
 We run product discovery work where we have in depth conversations with users.
-We run beta testing with customers and invite users to to give us feedback.
+We run beta testing with customers and invite users to give us feedback.
 We even ask feedback directly from the product, but we’re not speaking to everyone.

 Make sure that the customer teams know that they’re [00:20:00] the ones engaging with customers every day, all day long.
-If we only take an account customer feedback that we’re gathering here in product, then we’d be only be building this product with one eye open.
+If we only take into account customer feedback that we’re gathering here in product, then we’d only be building this product with one eye open.
 We need the insights that you’re hearing.

 In customer facing teams.
 So we need to make sure that we have a holistic view of all the different use cases and experiences in the product.
 So you want to make sure that you explain what’s in it for them.
 All those benefits you just mentioned are for the greater good, right?
 For the overall success of the product and therefore the business, but a great way to get their attention and buy in is to make it relevant to their immediate day to day.